Sometimes, Breathing Isn’t Easy

 Other research has found that Cinnamomum camphora extracts effectively reduce inflammation and oxidative stress.
 Considering the high levels of inflammation involved in any kind of respiratory disease or condition, I believe that ravintsara is a definite must.

 Myrtle (Myrtus communis) is another botanical used in traditional medicine throughout the Mediterranean.
 The leaves from this evergreen shrub produce an essential oil that is a strong antioxidant, that has been used as an antiseptic and antibacterial agent, and is excellent for treating bronchial and lung infections.

 As a commercially available product, myrtle essential oil has been well-studied and sold in Europe for more than 75 years.
 And, in the same way as thyme, myrtle stimulates the cilia—the tiny, fluttering projections in the sinus cavities and respiratory system—so you can more effectively clear mucus from the lungs and sinuses.

 The right boswellia extract combined with additional herbal extracts can inhibit the triggers that cause respiratory problems in the first place, relieve symptoms if they should occur, and do this without the side effects of common synthetic drugs.
 You will be surprised at how good life can be when you can finally breathe easy again—and these botanicals can make it happen!

-If you are looking to relieve seasonal allergies, asthma, or COPD, I recommend taking a combination of boswellia, ravintsara, myrtle, and thyme 2-3 times daily.
+If you are looking to relieve seasonal allergies, asthma, or COPD, I recommend taking a combination of boswellia resin extract standardized for AKBA, along with ravintsara, thyme, and myrtle oils 2-3 times daily.